 In August 1927 Record took out a patent (GB292381) for a “Screw and Nut Cover” – this is a metal cover that extends the length of the screw, preventing sawdust and shavings dropping on the thread.
 An excellent idea.

 in November 1932 Record applied for a new patent, this time for a “sawduster excluder plate” that covers the housing for the half-nut.
 This change was introduced at the same time as a modification to the housing for the half-nut and they put a blue and yellow sticker on the plates to explain the changes:

-- SAWDUST EXCLUDER PLATE TO PREVENT CLOGGING OF MOVING PARTS
+1. SAWDUST EXCLUDER PLATE TO PREVENT CLOGGING OF MOVING PARTS

-- NUT EASILY REMOVED FOR CLEANING
+2. NUT EASILY REMOVED FOR CLEANING

 KEEP WORKING PARTS LUBRICATED

-You may well wonder how a part of the vice that is fixed to the underside of your bench could be the cause of sawdust falling in and clogging the working parts – the answer is in the patent:
+You may wonder how a part of the vice that is fixed to the underside of your bench could be the cause of sawdust falling in and clogging the working parts – the answer is in the patent:

 The nut housing is usually provided with external flanges, lugs or the like by means of which the vice is secured to the under surface of a bench, the bench itself closing the housing.
-There is, however, often a passage from the bench surface to the housing between the back of the plate like portion of the fixed jaw and the bench mortise in which it is let and this passage, especially in the case of faulty or careless work in erecting the vice on the bench
+There is, however, often a passage from the bench surface to the housing between the back of the plate like portion of the fixed jaw and the bench mortise in which it is let and this passage, especially in the case of faulty or careless work in erecting the vice on the bench (GB409804 1923)

-A consequence of the old design is that the half nut is inaccessible once the vice is fixed to the bench.
+The second improvement is more useful: In the design from the 1920s the half nut is hidden behind the casting of the rear carriage and is inaccessible once the vice is fixed to the bench.

 At this stage you will note that the ‘excluder plate’ is rendered even more redundant, since it is no longer necessary to get at the nut from the top.